princetonvisualai/gan-debiasing/README.md

 ## Additional experiments
 - `full_skew_tests.py`: Code for running experiments on the discriminability of attributes.
 - `linear_underrep.py`: Code for estimating hyperplanes with different fractions of positive/negative samples.

+## Acknowledgements
+This work is supported by the National Science Foundation under Grant No. 1763642, and the Princeton First Year Fellowship to SK.
+We also thank Deniz Oktay, Felix Yu, Angelina Wang and Zeyu Wang, as well as the Fairness in AI group for helpful comments and suggestions.